---

 ### Forest Cover Loss Map

 The map below shows forest cover loss across all villages.
 Point symbology encodes both **absolute loss** (circle size) and **relative loss** (circle color).
 Project villages are shown at full opacity; non-project villages are semi-transparent to allow the project villages to stand out.
 Toggle the GFW tile layers to see the spatial pattern of loss across three periods.
+The **Confidence Overlay** layer shows the village boundaries color-coded by match confidence (as in the first map above) and can be toggled on for reference.

 ```{r map-forest-loss}